kdaisho/vanilla-typescript/README.md

-## Vanilla TypeScript Single-Page Application
+# Vanilla TypeScript Single-Page Application

+## Notes

-### Custom Routing: common pitfalls and solutions
+### Custom routing: common pitfalls and solutions

 I built a custom routing system which seemed to function well initially.
 However, I encountered an issue when navigating to the `/cart` page and refreshing it, causing the app to crash with the error: `Cannot GET /cart`, accompanied by a 404 response from the server.